uwe-app/app/README.md

 └── windows
 ```

+## Plugins

+Plugin publishing is restricted to those that have access to the s3 bucket and the registry repository.
+In order to publish you must set the `PUBLISH_AB` environment variable to point to the local git repository that can push to the registry; you must also have the `.aws/credentials` file with a `publish-ab` profile that can publish to the bucket for plugins.

 ## Linux

 Ensure you have a recent version of `llvm`, I cloned the repo and built from source to get: